szuniga07/ham/README.md

 ```

 We continue with comparing the intervention and control groups on their
-survey scores which is specified with interrupt= 5 and its=“two”.
+LOS scores which is specified with interrupt= 5 and its=“two”.

 ### ITS model 3